ordinarykids/Helix-Review/README.md

 1. After cloning this repository, if you use `nvm` run `nvm install` to use and, if needed, install the version of node specified in `.nvmrc`.
 Or otherwise use the specified node version.

-2. Run `yarn` to install dependencies
+2. Run `yarn` to install dependencies.

-3. Run `yarn dev` to run the development server and Ooen [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Run `yarn dev` to run the development server and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Deployments